python-trio/trio/docs/source/tutorial.rst

 threads versus tasks:
 either way, only one function is running at a time, because of the GIL

+Async programming takes a kind of "if you can't beat 'em, join 'em" approach to the GIL: if we're going to have a GIL anyway, let's take advantage of that to make our API easier to use!

 downsides:

 - extra ceremony with ``async`` and ``await``